HafizAhmadHassan/Fastbook_challege/README.md

 # Fastbook_challege
+I am giving challenge to myself to complete this amazing book in 100 days
+##100daysChallenge
-100days of reading Fast.ai book by Jeremy_Howard Sylvain Gugger Deep Learning for Coders with fastai and PyTorch AI Applications Without a PhD-O_Reilly_Media 2020
+of reading Fast.ai book by Jeremy_Howard Sylvain Gugger Deep Learning for Coders with fastai and PyTorch AI Applications Without a PhD-O_Reilly_Media 2020

 ## 1Day